ikovico/chainriderdocs/source/includes/_paymentForward.md

 # Payment Forward APIs

-The set of APIs allows you to create payment forward rules.
+The set of APIs allows you to crate and manage payment forward rules.
+Payment forward allows you to forward DASH received on one address to one or two new addresses.
+In order to create a payment forward partially populated PaymentForward object is used.

+Once created, payment forward rule will continue to forward payments in a predefined way set during payment forward creation until you explicitly delete it by calling the API for payment forward delete.

 ## Create Payment Forward